Ratio Analysis Tutorials

 Let’s take a simple example to illustrate net interest margin formula.

 Xavier has been experimenting with different investment instruments.
 Recently he has tried a bunch of investments and he wants to see how he is doing.
 He has borrowed $100,000 from the bank and invested the entire amount in an investment instrument.
-Bank is charging him 10% simple interest on the loan.
+The bank is charging him 10% simple interest on the loan.
 And he has been getting 9% quarterly compounded from the investment.
 Find out the NIM (if any).

 In this scenario, we need to find out the interest rate for each side.